andreaspfurtscheller/CoreCache/Pods/CorePromises/README.md

 ## Documentation
 CorePromises is thoroughly documented:

 - All symbols are documented using Swift Doc which has been converted to HTML documentation using [jazzy](https://github.com/realm/jazzy).
 This documentation is available on [GithubPages](https://borchero.github.io/CorePromises/).
-Also consider downloading [Dash](https://kapeli.com/dash) which provides searchable documentation for all CocoaPods projects, including CorePromises.
-- A more general documentation will be added in the near future.
+Also consider downloading [Dash](https://kapeli.com/dash): on the `gh-pages` branch, download the `CorePromises.tgz` file in the `docsets` folder.

 Feel free to file bug reports if you feel that something is not documented thoroughly enough.